Platforms control the economy

 Applications in logistics

-- Establishment of shipping platforms – interface to shipping service providers to process transports
+- Establishment of shipping platforms – interface to shipping service providers for handling transports

 - Everyone is waiting for "THE NEXT BING THING", or a business model for parcel delivery comparable to Uber

-- Boundaries between industries such as retail – whether e-commerce, omnichannel or unified commerce – and logistics are increasingly disappearing
+- The boundaries between industries such as retail – whether e-commerce, omnichannel or unified commerce – and logistics are increasingly blurring

-- Collaborative platform models of a kind booking.com for logistics services: In addition to a comprehensive offer, overview and transparency, the customer can find answers to the reliability of the respective provider in the form of reviews.
+- Collaborative platform models similar to booking.com for logistics services: In addition to a comprehensive range of services, an overview and transparency, the customer can find information on the reliability of the respective provider in the form of reviews.